eduNEXT/openedx-alexa-adaptor-template/README.md

 4. Push your changes to the repository.
 Ensure that you push to the `master` branch.

-After to push your changes, the skill will be deployed automatically, only you need to wait a few minutes to see the changes in the skill in the Alexa Developer Console.
+After to push your changes, the skill will be deployed automatically, only you need to wait a few minutes to see the changes in the skill in the Amazon Alexa Console.

 ## Configuring the Skill